 Maybe two or three question marks.

-I found I found that answer uh fascinating.
+I found that answer fascinating.

-We're not guaranteed anything.
+We're not guaranteeing anything.

-But then over here we've said the policy is the policy.
+But then over here, we've said the policy is the policy.

-Uh uh I uh I shouldn't say this.
+I shouldn't say this.

 I really shouldn't say this.